Kealakekua Bay: Decline

 In 1839 a massive stone church was built just south of the bay.
 It fell into ruin, and a smaller building called Kahikolu Church was built in 1852.
 This also fell into ruin, but has been rebuilt.
 In 1894 a wharf was constructed at the village at the south of the bay, now called Napoʻopoʻo.
 A steamer landed in the early 20th century when Kona coffee became a popular crop in the upland areas.

 A large white stone monument was built on the north shore of the bay in 1874 on the order of Archibald Cleghorn and was deeded to the United Kingdom in 1877.
 The chain around the monument is supported by four cannon from the ship HMS Fantome; they were placed with their breaches embedded in the rock in 1876.
 It marks the approximate location of Cook's death.
 It is located at coordinates 19°28′52.7″N 155°56′0.4″W.

 The Cook monument is unreachable by road; this remote location is accessible only by water or an hour-long hike along a moderately steep trail.
 Many visitors have rented kayaks and paddled across the bay, about 1.5 mi from its southern end.
 State conservation regulations prohibit kayaks, stand-up paddleboards, surfboards, and bodyboards from entering the bay unless part of a tour with a licensed local operator.
 The pier at Napoʻopoʻo can be accessed down a narrow road off the Hawaii Belt Road.
 The beach sand was mostly removed by Hurricane Iniki in 1992.
 Boat tours are also available, leaving from Honokōhau harbor, Keauhou Bay, and the Kailua pier.

 A short single-day eruption of Mauna Loa volcano took place underwater within Kealakekua Bay in 1877, and within a mile of the shoreline; curious onlookers approaching the area in boats reported unusually turbulent water and occasional floating blocks of hardened lava.

 Hawaiian spinner dolphins frequent Kealakekua Bay, especially in the morning.
 The bay serves as a place for them to rest and feed, and as a nursery for mothers and their calves.
 Due to the calm water conditions, extensive coral reef, and thriving underwater life, Kealakekua Bay offers some of the best snorkeling and diving in Hawaii, especially in the shallow waters adjacent to the monument.
 The bay is a protected marine environment so visitors can snorkel but no fishing is allowed in this area.

+Parks

-About 180 acres around the bay was designated a State Historic Park in 1967, and it was added as a Historic District to the National Register of Historic Places in 1973 as site 73000651.
+About 180 acres around the bay was designated the Kealakekua Bay State Historical Park in 1967, and it was added as a Historic District to the National Register of Historic Places in 1973 as site 73000651.
 The 315 acre of the bay itself were declared a Marine Life Conservation District in 1969.

 A narrow one-lane road to the south leads to Puʻuhonua o Hōnaunau National Historical Park, which contains more historic sites.